-This course will cover how the U.S. Federal System operates.
-This will include national and local government.
-Other topics will be law and justice, civil liberties, elections and voting, public opinion and propaganda, and contemporary issues in American politics.
-Examinations will be given on U.S. Constitution.
+This course will cover the structure and function of American government and politics.
+Students will study the Constitution, three branches of government, political parties, elections, and voting.
+Other topics may include law and justice, civil rights and liberties, federalism, policy, and local government, along with contemporary issues in American politics.
+An examination will be given on the US Constitution.
 This course has a weighted option which must be declared within the first two weeks of each semester.
+This course is offered in English as well as through the Dual Language (Spanish) program.
 (04151A000) (SOC020) (Weighted SOC014)